RPGroup-PBoC/2025_inducers/README.md

 - Yang Z*, Rousseau RJ*, Mahdavi SD*, Garcia HG, Phillips R. The Dynamics of Inducible Genetic Circuits. *In preparation* (2025)

 The contents of the repository were used to generate the results found in figures throughout this paper.
-This work evaluates the dynamics of self-activation, mutual repression, and feed-forward loop in gene regulation as a function of allosteric effector concentration, and explores parameter sensitivity in each of these model systems.
+This work evaluates the dynamics of self-activation, mutual repression, and feed-forward loops in gene regulation as a function of allosteric effector concentration, and explores parameter sensitivity in each of these model systems.

 ## Layout
 ---